axrp/axrp.github.io/_posts/2022-05-22-episode-15-natural-abstractions-john-wentworth.markdown

 Thank you.

 **Daniel Filan:**
-And to the listeners.
-I hope this was valuable.
+And to the listeners, I hope this was valuable.

 **Daniel Filan:**
 This episode is edited by Jack Garrett.
 The opening and closing themes are also by Jack Garrett.
 The financial costs of making this episode are covered by a grant from the [Long Term Future Fund](https://funds.effectivealtruism.org/funds/far-future).
 To read a transcript of this episode, or to learn how to support the podcast, you can visit [axrp.net](https://axrp.net/).
 Finally, if you have any feedback about this podcast, you can email me at <feedback@axrp.net>.